-He is Insurance Australia Group's ("IAG") Deputy Chief Financial Officer, having commenced in the role in January 2016.
-The Deputy Chief Financial Officer role has accountability for the reinsurance and tax functions across the IAG Group, along with oversight of the Group financial reporting.
+He is currently Insurance Australia Group's ("IAG") Deputy Chief Financial Officer, having commenced in the role in January 2016.
+The Deputy Chief Financial Officer role has accountability for the reinsurance and tax functions across the IAG Group, along with the Group's financial reporting and control.
+From March 2018 to December 2020, he also served as IAG's Australia Chief Financial Officer.